Blacklight is a real-time website privacy inspector.

 Web beacons are small 1px by 1px images that are placed on a website for tracking purposes by third parties.
-Using this technique, a third party can determine behaviors including when a particular user went to a site, the kind of browser, and what IP address it used.
+Using this technique, a third party can determine behaviors, including when a particular user went to a site, their individual IP address, and the kind of browser they used.

 What Blacklight Tests

-Blacklight checks all network requests against the EasyPrivacy list, which contains URLs and URL substrings that are known to be used for tracking.
-Blacklight monitors the network activity for requests being made to these URLs and substrings.
+Blacklight checks all network requests against the EasyList and EasyPrivacy lists, which contain URLs and URL substrings that the EasyList project team has identified are used for advertising or tracking.
+Blacklight monitors network activity for requests made to these URLs and substrings.

-Blacklight only records requests being made to third-party domains.
-It ignores any URL patterns in the EasyPrivacy list that match a first-party domain.
-For example, the EFF hosts its own analytics, and that results in requests to “https://anon-stats.eff.org,” their analytics subdomain.
+Blacklight only records requests made to third-party domains.
+It ignores any URL patterns in the EasyList or EasyPrivacy lists that match a first-party domain.
+For example, the Electronic Frontier Foundation, a digital rights advocacy group, hosts its own analytics, which results in requests to https://anon-stats.eff.org, their analytics subdomain.
 If a user types in https://eff.org, Blacklight does not consider calls to https://anon-stats.eff.org to be a third-party request.

-We look up these third-party domains in DuckDuckGo’s Tracker Radar data set to find out who owns them, how prevalent they are, and what kinds of services they provide.
-We only include third-party domains that belong to the “Ad Motivated Tracking” categories defined in the Tracker Radar data set.
+We look up these third-party domains in DuckDuckGo’s Tracker Radar dataset to find out who owns them, how prevalent they are, and what kinds of services they provide.
+We further filter the list to only include third-party domains that belong to the “Ad Motivated Tracking” categories defined in the Tracker Radar dataset.